skystars8/resky/README.md

 c- Xor transformer / otp.
 Versatile.

-d- password XChaCha-poly1305 - (currently different ai audits argue with each-other about minor issues, overall a very solid start tho.
+d- password XChaCha-poly1305 - (currently different ai audits argue with each-other about minor issues, overall a very solid start tho. this is in dev mode till ai gets more consistent at auditing the details.